dselans/blastbeat-api/README.md

 _Or in other words, we do not throw deployments over the wall.
 Just because we can automate them, does not mean we should or will._

-Deployments are performed via `make k8s/deploy/staging` and `make k8s/deploy/production`.
+Deployments are performed via `make deploy/stg` and `make deploy/prd`.

-Deployments are just `kubectl apply -f deploy.staging.yaml` under the hood.

 > [!IMPORTANT]
 > The image the deployment will use is the _CURRENT_ short git sha in the repo!